DhavalDalal/spring-flyway/README-Actuator.md

 4. **95th percentile** - The 95th percentile is the value where 95% of all measurements are under it, and 5% of measurements are over it.
 Use the 95th percentile to encompasses the experience of almost all of your users, with only the most severe outliers excluded. _This makes it perfect for spotting short-term trends and anomalies.
-   However, the 95th percentile can be volatile, and may not be suitable for plotting long-term trends._
+   However, the 95th percentile can be volatile, and may not be suitable for plotting long-term trends._  Historically, a lot of services are defined as something like "the p95 latency may not exceed 0.25 seconds."
+A way of phrasing this same requirement so that we do get an accurate number of how close we are to violating our service level is "the proportion of requests in which latency exceeds 0.25 seconds must be less than 5 percent."
+Instead of approximating the p95 and seeing if it’s below or above 0.25 seconds, we precisely define the percentage of requests exceeding 0.25 seconds.

 5. **Average (arithmetic mean)** - The average is calculated by adding every measurement together, and then dividing it by the number of measurements.
 One important and slightly confusing thing about the average